spencer-karofsky/transformer_english_to_spanish/README.md

-# Transformer – English to Spanish Translator
+# Building a Transformer for English-to-Spanish Translation
 #### Spencer Karofsky

 ### High-Level Description